Playgrounds and playground injuries

-Children get so much good out of playing in playgrounds.
-Outdoor play is great for their physical, social and thinking development.
+Playing in playgrounds is great for your child’s physical, social and thinking development.

-Most playground injuries are minor – cuts, bruises and a few tears are the most likely dramas at playgrounds.
-But every now and then falls from playground equipment can also lead to injuries.
+Most playground injuries are minor – cuts, bruises and a few tears are the most likely dramas.
+But every now and then falls from playground equipment can also lead to more serious injuries.

 The most common playground injuries are fractures and dislocations.
 These injuries happen when children fall from equipment like climbing frames, monkey bars and slides.

-Children are most often injured falling from monkey bars, mostly because monkey bars are high up.
-But children also hurt themselves falling from slides, swings, trampolines and climbing frames.
+Children are most often injured falling from climbing play equipment like monkey bars, mostly because these types of equipment are high up.
+But children also hurt themselves falling from slides, swings and trampolines.

 Preschoolers and primary school-age children are most likely to hurt themselves, because they’re still developing physical coordination, muscle strength – and the judgment they need to work out whether jumping from the monkey bars is a good idea!